WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 - You should favour GSIs unless you need strong consistency on the index.
 Do you really?

+- The **LSI is also the copy of the base table**.
+This behavior is the same as GSI.

+  > A local secondary index also contains a copy of some or all of the attributes from its base table.

+  - But the **LSIs are synchronous and SHARE throughput with the base table**.
+In the end **you will also pay for the writes to LSI as well as the writes to the base table**.

 #### Global Secondary Indexes

 These do not have to be tied with partition key, but can, you can have GSI HASH and Partition key. **GSI is like creating a separate table with items that only contain that GSI**.
 Global secondary indexes are **stored on their own partitions** (separate from the table).